kwopera/kwt/reviews.md

 <h3 id="reviews"><a href="{{ "/reviews.html" | absolute_url }}#reviews">REVIEWS</a></h3>
 <div>
 <br/>
+<a href="https://theatrethoughtsaus.online/la-boheme-sydney-opera-house-review/" target="blank">Theatre Thoughts</a> : "Kang Wang performs the role of love-stricken writer, Rodolfo.
+His exquisite opening aria sets a stunning standard for the evening – attracting such a long ovation it halted the flow of Act I. Wang’s voice is smooth yet radiant, engaging a masterfully chiaroscuro sound that soars over the orchestra with ease."
+<br/><br/>

+<a href="https://musicaltheatre.au/2025/08/24/review-kang-wang-and-olivia-cranwell-star-in-incredible-la-boheme-performance/" target="blank">MusicTheatre Australia</a> : "Kang Wang in particular gave a jaw-dropping, world-class performance displaying incredible lyricism in his upper register as he latched onto Puccini’s soaring lines.
+His performance was truly riveting, displaying a mastery of his craft that was a true pleasure to watch.
+The audience recognised this, giving him one of the lengthiest mid-show ovations during the first act that I have seen at the Joan Sutherland Theatre.
+It truly was worth the price of admission alone."
+<br/><br/>

+<a href="https://www.australianbookreview.com.au/arts-update/101-arts-update/14526-la-boheme-opera-australia-s-sublime-revival-of-puccini-s-opera-by-michael-halliwell" target="blank">Australian Book Review</a> : "Rodolfo is beloved of lyric tenors and Wang soon revealed his burnished tone and warm middle register, while displaying the necessary Italianate ringing high notes including a superlative high C in ‘Che gelida manina’ – an aria that evokes much expectation and is one of the great tenor showpieces in the repertoire.
+This is a splendid voice with a gleaming quality throughout the range, tireless through the whole of this demanding role.
+Technically, the voice seems perfectly placed, projecting effortlessly.
+He has an engaging stage persona and the tragic moments in Act Four were full of sincerity and ringing intensity.
+This was some of the most impressive singing heard in the Joan Sutherland theatre for many a day. "
+<br/><br/>

 <a href="https://www.forumopera.com/spectacle/verdi-la-traviata-erl/" target="blank">Forum Opera</a> : "I discovered for my part a voice that is clear without being strident, powerful without being nasal, and above all animated by subtle nuances perfectly suited to the situation ... he has perfectly assimilated the style of Verdian bel canto, and succeeds brilliantly in it."
 <br/><br/>